 4. Fresh Return (Section 139(8A))

-- In case a return is not filed or an error is made, a fresh return may be filed within 2 years from the close of the respective Assessment Year (with penalty of additional tax).
+- In case a return is not filed or an error is made, a fresh return may be filed within 2 years from the close of the respective Assessment Year (with a penalty of additional Tax).

 How To File ITR For Sole Proprietorships?

-Sole proprietors report the income earned from business or profession on their individual tax returns under the revenue tax return (ITR).
+Sole proprietors report the income earned from business or profession on their tax returns under the revenue tax return (ITR).
 Consumers can efficiently file their returns through the Income Tax e-Filing Portal online.
-Filing an ITR on time and accurately not only ensures that all the tax laws are complied with, but also reduces the chance of penalties and builds credibility for any business organisation.
-Should you require assistance, below is the checklist or stepwise infographic with which you can make the process easier.
+Filing an ITR on time and accurately not only ensures that all the tax laws are complied with but also reduces the chance of penalties and builds credibility for any business organisation.
+Should you require assistance, the checklist or stepwise infographic below can help make the process easier.

 Step 1: Choose the Relevant ITR Form

-Choose the right ITR on the basis of business type and income.
-ITR-3 is for business or professional income wherein regular books of accounts are kept.
+Choose the correct ITR on the basis of business type and income.
+ITR-3 is for business or professional income, where regular books of accounts are maintained.
 ITR-4 is for those maintaining presumptive taxation under Sections 44AD/44ADA/44AE.

 Step 4: Opt for ‘File Income Tax Return’.
 Head to ‘e-File’ > Income Tax Return > File Income Tax Return.
 Mark the Assessment Year.
 File online or offline through the JSON option.
-Status: Individual.
-Choose Form applicable for the ITR (ITR-3 or -4).
+Status: Formvidual.
+Choose the Form applicable for the ITR (ITR-3 or 4).

 Step 5: Fill in the ITR form.

 Provide the requested personal details.
 Specify the nature of business or profession (based on code choice).
 Income Information: Income from business or profession (books or presumptive basis).
-Several income sources, an example being interest and rent income.
+Several income sources, such as interest and rent income.
 Claim deductions under Chapter VI-A (Sections 80C, 80D, etc.).
 Enter all the Tax entries.
 TDS/TCS, Advance Tax paid, and Self-assessment Tax, where applicable.
-Provide Audit Report (Form No. 3CA/3CB and 3CD), if applicable for audited cases.
+Provide Audit Report (Form No. 3CA/3CB and 3CD), if appropriate for audited cases.

 Step 6: Validation and Preview Returns

-Cross check and verify on all entries.
-Complete validation of each section of the form.
-Final Review of Return before Submission.
+Cross-check and verify all entries.
+Complete the validation Formach section of the Form—final Review of Return before Submission.

 Step 7: Submit the Return